jackpal/jackpal.github.io/_posts/2021-12-22-The_Zen_of_Advent_of_Code.md

 <!--more-->

 Although Python is the focus of the contest, you can use any language you want, and for the most part the problems can be solved using any language.
-The typical pitfals of using a language besides Python are:
+The typical pitfalls of using a language besides Python are:

   + Some problems require processing large integers.
-You may need to find or implement a "BigNum" libray for your language.
+You may need to find or implement a "BigNum" library for your language.
 (Although usually 64 bit ints are enough.)

   + Some problems are easily solved by using standard data structures (like a priority queue) that you will have to find or implement for your language.